DMT Register

 Profile Summary:

 After a BA in Dance Movement Therapy in The Netherlands, Maud started her journey from working as a dance teacher to starting her own practice and offering DMT for different populations.
 Maud has worked with neurotypical children, teens and adults; elderly with dementia & Alzheimer; adults diagnosed with a personality disorder and/or depression, and women who were affected by cancer.
 She provides DMT in groups and individual sessions.
 To continue the adventure of learning about DMT she moved to New Zealand.
-After several years of working for DTNZ to gain experience in working with adults with disabilities, neurodiverse children and other populations, Maud is currently Course Manager for the Dance Therapy Training Aotearoa (DTTA) and facilitates individual sessions for women recovering from sexual trauma.
+After several years of working for DTNZ to gain experience in working with adults with disabilities, neurodiverse children and other populations, Maud is currently Course Manager for the Dance Therapy Training Aotearoa (DTTA) and facilitates individual sessions for women recovering from sexual harm.

 Country